eahrold/MunkiMenu/README.md

 If you want to install this in a way that will not require user interaction (i.e using munki) you can do one of two things.

-1. (Prefered) Create a copy-file dmg with only the MunkiMenu.app and add this Post-Install script  to the munki pkginfo
+1. (Prefered) Create a copy-file dmg with only the MunkiMenu.app and add this Post-Install script  to the munki pkginfo.
+An example of a pkginfo plist located in the docs directory of the source code, or can be [donwloaded here][examplePlist].

 ```
 #!/usr/bin/python